Kmeakin/walrus-report/src/20-reference.md

 ```

 As well as `break` to terminate early, loops may `continue` to skip the rest of
-the loop body and start the next iteration early [^NoReadLine]:
+the loop body and start the next iteration early:
 ```rust
 fn login() -> Int {
     let secret = 42;